What are XML sitemaps?

 By doing so, when Google crawls your website and finds your robots.txt file which is used to dictate what crawls you want to occur on your website, it will immediately find where your sitemap is located.
 Once again, this is not necessarily a tip on how to optimise XML sitemaps for best SEO results, but rather how to optimise other areas of your website to make your website sitemap perform better.

 Albeit just a small cog within your SEO war machine, XML sitemaps are an important piece of your technical SEO strategy.
 Any great SEO strategy looks after absolutely every aspect of the campaign.
-From smart internal links to learning how to optimise XML sitemaps for SEO best practice, what you put into your campaign; you’ll get back out. so you should take the time to optimize them.
+From best practice internal links to learning how to optimise XML sitemaps for SEO best practice, what you put into your campaign; you’ll get back out. so you should take the time to optimize them.
 This guide provides you with 6 actionable tips you can implement right away.